No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Robust Vertex Fitting

 As a first example, let us consider the precision-weighted distance between a single track and a given vertex position such as the beamspot.
 A track can be parametrised as a parametric differentiable curve $\gamma(s)$, in which $s$ is the curve parameter and the image of the curve $\vec x(s)\in \mathbb{R}^3$ is the particle position along its trajectory.
 The precision-weighted distance between the curve and a (fixed) vertex position $\vec v$ can then be written as a quadratic (log-)likelihood surrogate

 in which the ``information matrix'' $W(s) = (\mathcal R(s) + \mathcal C_x(s))^{-1}$ is the inverse of the transported covariance matrix of the particle position $\vec x(s)$, accounting for the systematic uncertainties of the track reconstruction, and $\mathcal R(s)$ is the covariance of the ``process noise'' due to interaction of the charged particle with the detector material, magnetic field inhomogeneities and other possible systematic effects.
+In the present implementation, however, the propagated track covariance already includes these effects, so that effectively $\mathcal R(s)=0$.

-Taking $W(s) = {\mathbb I}$ reduces Eq.~\eqref{eqn:metricT2V} to the usual euclidean distance.
+Taking $W(s) = {\mathbb I}$ reduces Eq.~\eqref{eqn:metricT2V} to the usual euclidean distance (or rather to half the square of the euclidean distance).
 While our results in this section are independent of the track parametrisation, for concreteness we use the helical perigee parametrisation outlined in Appendix~\ref{sec:trackmodel}.
 The distance measure in Eq.~\eqref{eqn:metricT2V} can be iteratively minimised with the help of the Gauss-Newton (GN) algorithm.
 Optimising with respect to $s$, by linearising $\vec x(s)$ around a reference point $s_0$ as

 and keeping $W$ fixed at $s_0$, that is approximating $\frac{\partial W(s)}{\partial s}\simeq 0$~\footnote{For a true Newton/Gauss-Newton optimisation, the variation of the metric $W(s)$ should also be taken into account, however for highly anisotropic $W$ this can lead to ``metric drift'' such that the optimisation algorithm ``chases'' regimes of small $W$ rather than minimising the residual distance $\vec v - \vec x(s)$.}, we can find and solve the normal equations so that at iteration $k+1$